se-edu/collate/docs/User-Guide.md

 ![gui collate all subfolders](images/user-guide/gui-collate-all-subfolders.gif)

-### Omitting sub directories
+### Omitting sub folders
-If you would like to collate files only from the specified folder, and not files from sub directories, you can add the `only` option.
+If you would like to collate files only from the specified folder, and not files from sub folders, you can add the `only` option.

-`collate from <DIR> only` or `collate only from <DIR>`
+`collate from <FOLDER> only` or `collate only from <FOLDER>`

 > Tip: option order of the `collate` command is flexible.
 You need not worry about the position of these options, just remember to start each command with the `collate` keyword.